 Exhibit No. Description 1.1 Form of Underwriting Agreement.
-2.1 Agreement and Plan of Merger dated as of August 8, 2018, by and among The Dun & Bradstreet Corporation, Star Parent, L.P. and Star Merger Sub, Inc. (incorporated by reference to Exhibit 2.1 to The Dun & Bradstreet Corporation's Current Report on Form 8-K filed on August 9, 2018).
-3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
+2.1 Agreement and Plan of Merger dated as of August 8, 2018, by and between Dun & Bradstreet, Star Parent, L.P. and Merger Sub.
+3.1 Certificate of Incorporation of the Registrant, as currently in effect.
 3.2 Certificate of Designation of Series A Preferred Stock of the Registrant, filed with the Secretary of State of the State of Delaware on February 8, 2019.
-3.3 Certificate of Amendment of Certificate of Incorporation of the Registrant, filed with the Secretary of State of the State of Delaware on March 12, 2020.
-3.4 Certificate of Amendment to Certificate of Incorporation of the Registrant, filed with the Secretary of State of the State of Delaware on , 2020.
-3.5 Bylaws of Registrant, as currently in effect.
+3.3 Certificate of Amendment to Certificate of Incorporation of the Registrant, filed with the Secretary of State of the State of Delaware on , 2020.

-khibit No. Description 3.6 Form of Amended and Restated Certificate of Incorporation of the Registrant to be in effect prior to the consummation of the offering made under this Registration Statement.
-3.7 Form of Amended and Restated Bylaws of the Registrant to be in effect prior to the consummation of the offering made under this Registration Statement.
+xhibit No. Description 3.4 Bylaws of Registrant, as currently in effect.
+3.5 Form of Amended and Restated Certificate of Incorporation of the Registrant to be in effect prior to the consummation of the offering made under this Registration Statement.
+3.6 Form of Amended and Restated Bylaws of the Registrant to be in effect prior to the consummation of the offering made under this Registration Statement.
 4.1 Form of Common Stock Certificate.
 4.2 Form of Registration Rights Agreement.
-4.3 Form of Voting Agreement.
 5.1 Opinion of Weil, Gotshal & Manges LLP.
-10.1 Credit Agreement, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), Star Intermediate III, LLC and Bank of America, as Administrative Agent, Swing Line Lender and L/C Issuer, and the financial institutions party thereto, as Joint Lead Arrangers and Joint Bookrunners and as Senior Managing Agents.
-10.2 First Amendment to the Credit Agreement, dated as of February 10, 2020, to the Credit Agreement dated as of February 8, 2019, among The Dun & Bradstreet Corporation, Star Intermediate III, LLC and Bank of America, as Administrative Agent, Swing Line Lender and L/C Issuer, and the financial institutions party thereto.
-10.3 Indenture governing Senior Secured Notes, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), the guarantors party thereto, and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.4 First Supplemental Indenture to the Indenture governing the Senior Secured Notes, dated as of February 8, 2019, by and among The Dun & Bradstreet Corporation, the guarantors party thereto and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.5 Second Supplemental Indenture to the Indenture governing the Senior Secured Notes, dated as of October 29, 2019, by and among The Dun & Bradstreet Corporation, Lattice Engine's, Inc. (as the guaranteeing entity) and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.6 Indenture governing Senior Unsecured Notes, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), the guarantors party thereto, and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.7 First Supplemental Indenture to the Indenture governing the Senior Unsecured Notes, dated as of February 8, 2019, by and among The Dun & Bradstreet Corporation, the guarantors party thereto and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.8 Second Supplemental Indenture to the Indenture governing the Senior Unsecured Notes, dated as of October 29, 2019, by and among The Dun & Bradstreet Corporation, Lattice Engine's, Inc. (as the guaranteeing entity) and Wilmington Trust, National Association, as trustee and notes collateral agent.
-10.9 Employment Agreement by and between Anthony M. Jabbour and The Dun & Bradstreet Corporation, dated February 8, 2019.
+10.1 First Amended and Restated Global Master Services Agreement between Dun & Bradstreet, Inc. and Ensono LP, dated January 1, 2017, as amended by Amendment Number 1, dated August 21, 2017 and Amendment Number 2, dated June 19, 2019, including SOW #9 issued pursuant thereto.
+10.2 First Amended and Restated DBIS Master Services Agreement between D&B Business Information Solutions, UC and Ensono Limited, dated January 1, 2017, as amended by Amendment Number 1 dated August 1, 2017, Amendment Number 2 dated September 2, 2019, including SOW #I9 issued pursuant thereto.
+10.3 Credit Agreement, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), Star Intermediate III, LLC and Bank of America, as Administrative Agent, Swing Line Lender and L/C Issuer, and the financial institutions party thereto, as Joint Lead Arrangers and Joint Bookrunners and as Senior Managing Agents.
+10.4 Indenture governing Senior Secured Notes, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), the guarantors party thereto, and Wilmington Trust, National Association, as trustee and notes collateral agent.
+10.5 Indenture governing Senior Unsecured Notes, dated February 8, 2019, among Star Merger Sub, Inc. (to be merged with and into The Dun & Bradstreet Corporation), the guarantors party thereto, and Wilmington Trust, National Association, as trustee and notes collateral agent.
+10.6 Employment Agreement by and between Anthony M. Jabbour and The Dun & Bradstreet Corporation, dated February 8, 2019.
+10.7 Employment Agreement by and between Stephen C. Daffron and The Dun & Bradstreet Corporation, dated November 19, 2018.
+10.8 Employment Agreement by and between Bryan T. Hipsher and The Dun & Bradstreet Corporation, dated February 8, 2019.
+10.9 Employment Agreement by and between Joe A. Reinhardt III and The Dun & Bradstreet Corporation, dated February 8, 2019.
+10.10 2019 Long Term Incentive Plan for Executive Employees.
+10.11 2019 Annual Incentive Plan.
+10.12 Cost Savings Achievement Plan.